top of page

 Our children have been waiting years for legislative protection.

-SEVEN: ABA Therapy is abuse
+ABA Therapy is abuse

 GUESS WHAT!?
 Physical restraints are also ABUSE.

-Traumatic Isolations & Padded Rooms, yup, still ABUSE. #removetheroom
+Traumatic isolations & padded rooms?
+Yup, still ABUSE. #removetheroom

 Institutional abuse is thriving in our schools under the guise of reasonable force.
 Children are being conditioned with reactive violence to exert a position of submissive behavior and control.